ahmed007boss/GeneralsModdingeXtended/Docs/ObjectBody/ObjectComponents/JetEngineComponent.md

 Available only in: *(GMX Zero Hour)*

 - **Type**: `Real` (can include `%` suffix for percentage of locomotor acceleration)
-- **Description**: Maximum acceleration when the engine component is destroyed (0% - 10% health, downed status).
+- **Description**: Maximum acceleration when the jet engine component is destroyed (0% - 10% health, downed status).
 Can be specified as absolute value (e.g., `0.1`) or percentage of locomotor's `Acceleration` (e.g., `15%`).
 If percentage is used (contains `%` suffix), [MaxAccelerationDestroyedValueType](#maxaccelerationdestroyedvaluetype) is automatically set to `PERCENTAGE` during parsing.
 When the engine is destroyed, acceleration is reduced to this value.
-This property is required for engine components that affect movement.
+This property is required for jet engine components that affect movement.
 - **Default**: `0.0`
 - **Example**: `MaxAccelerationDestroyed = 0.1` or `MaxAccelerationDestroyed = 15%`